 Figure Out Your Savings Goals

 How much you should have saved depends on the goal of your savings account, said Schroeder-Gardner.
 “Is it for retirement, a vacation, an emergency fund or something else?”

-She said it’s important to set short-, medium- and long-term savings goals.
-“Your short-term goals are what are you saving for that you may purchase in the next year.
+Schroeder-Gardner said it’s important to set short-, medium- and long-term savings goals.
+“Your short-term goals are what you are saving for that you may purchase in the next year.
 This could be a vacation, an event you want to attend, holiday gifts, etc. Mid-term goals are goals that you want to reach in the next decade,” she said.
 “This may include saving for a down payment on a house, buying a car or building up an emergency fund.
 Long-term goals will most likely be your retirement goal or paying off your mortgage completely.”

 If You’re an Entrepreneur, Save Even More